iMuzz/ethdoc/readme.md

 <h3 align="center">
-  ⚠️ EthDoc is still a work in progress and has not yet had a V1 release ⚠️
+  ⚠️ EthDoc is still a work in progress and has not yet had a V1 release.
+The instructions below still don't work! ⚠️
 </h3>

 <br />